adminstock/ssa/README.md

 ### Panel Configuration

-The panel settings are in the file **ssa.config.php**.
+General (default) panel settings contained in the **ssh.config.php** file.
 The parameters are stored in the global variable `$config` as an associative array.

+In addition, each server can have its own settings, which are located in the **/servers** folder.

 The panel has a modular design.
 Each module has its own set of parameters.
-For details see the README file of a specific module.
+For details see the **README** file of a specific module.

 #### SSH

 _**NOTE:** If you use automatic installation with **[HTAN](https://github.com/adminstock/htan)**, then change the settings of **SSH** is not need._

 To operate the panel, you must configure the **SSH** connection settings.

+By first opening the panel in a browser, you will be redirected to the servers management page where you can add and configure a new server.
+If it does not, open or create the **/servers/default.php** file and specify the connection settings to the server.

 ```PHP
 // ssh server address